Create Your Own 'Beauty And The Beast' Magic With Spotify's Playlist Maker

-Beauty and the Beast’s full original soundtrack and a beautiful, interactive playlist creator based from the movie has made it to Spotify.
+Beauty and the Beast’s full original soundtrack and a beautiful, interactive playlist creator based from the movie makes it to Spotify.

-Free and non-premium users of Spotify know how irritating ads can get.
+Free and non-premium users of Spotify will know how irritating ads can get.
 But this time, you might be greeted with a rather enchanting Beauty and the Beast ad campaign on Spotify.

-The Drum reported that users listening free on Spotify will come across videos ads that will direct them to Disney’s interactive ad campaign for Beauty and the Beast.
+The Drum reports that users listening free on Spotify will come across videos ads that will direct them to Disney’s interactive ad campaign for Beauty and the Beast.
 Clicking the video ad will link you to the Beauty and the Beast Castle Hub, which will direct users to a customized Beauty and the Beast-inspired playlist, based on their listening habits on Spotify.

-Marco Bertozzi, vice president of Europe sales for Spotify, said the following about the campaign.
+Marco Bertozzi, vice president of Europe sales for Spotify, says about the campaign:

 The Beauty and the BeastCastle Hub is an interactive landing page designed for the Beauty and the Beast enthusiast.
 By connecting your Spotify account, you can explore Beauty and the Beast-themed rooms that contain a customized playlist with Beauty and the Beast soundtracks and other various Disney and non-Disney songs.